Brittany Ferries is a ship-operator established in 1972 which operates ferry services between France, Great Britain, Ireland and Spain with 11 ships.

 On 1st April 2016, whilst Brittany Ferries’ chairman Martine Jourden retired, the company also announced that it would eventually purchase three ships with delivery of the first one (to replace the old Bretagne) in 2019 and of the last one in 2021.
 The two other ships replaced would be Cap Finistère and Normandie.
 Rumours also say that Normandie Express would also be replaced.
 However, the company has already chosen not to built a LNG-powered ship since it would be too expensive, as the current market value of oil is at its lowest point.

-On the other hand, the Brexit put on Brittany Ferries' future a dark shadow ; which refused to comment the referendum before 08th October 2016.
-Jean-Marc Roué et Christophe Mathieu then explained that despite the satisfactory summer 2016, the company was unable to fund the building of new ships, postponing the project.
-Indeed, the Brexit's consequences on Brittany Ferries' business are too vague for a bank to take the risk lending money to the company.
-Therefore, the life expectancy of Bretagne and Normandie among Brittany Ferries' fleet has been equally extended.
+On the other hand, the Brexit voted in June 2016 put on Brittany Ferries' future a dark shadow ; which refused to comment the referendum before 08th October 2016.
+Jean-Marc Roué and Christophe Mathieu then explained that despite the satisfactory summer 2016, the company was unable to fund the building of new ships, postponing their projects.
+Indeed, the Brexit's consequences on Brittany Ferries' business were too vague for a bank to take the risk lending money to the company.